adlnet/xAPI-Spec/xAPI.md

 Activity Providers look for and use established, widely adopted identifiers for all types of IRI identifiers other than Activity id.

-##### Requirements
+##### Metadata Provider Requirements

 * Metadata MAY be provided with an identifier.
 * If metadata is provided, both name and description SHOULD be included.
-* IRLs SHOULD be defined within a domain controlled by the person creating the IRL.
+* IRLs SHOULD be defined within a domain controlled by the [Metadata Provider](#def-metadata-provider) creating the IRL.
-* For any of the identifier IRIs above, if the IRI is an IRL created for use with this specification, the controller of that IRL SHOULD make this JSON metadata available at that IRL when the IRL is requested and a Content-Type of "application/json" is requested.
+* For any of the identifier IRIs above, if the IRI is an IRL created for use with this specification, the Metadata Provider SHOULD ensure that this JSON metadata available at that IRL when the IRL is requested and a Content-Type of "application/json" is requested.
-* Where an identifier already exists, the Activity Provider SHOULD use the corresponding existing identifier.
+* Where a suitable identifier already exists, the Metadata Provider SHOULD NOT create a new identifier.
-* The Activity Provider MAY create and use their own identifiers where a suitable identifier does not already exist.
+* The Metadata Provider MAY create their own identifiers where a suitable identifier does not already exist.
-* When defining identifiers, the Activity Provider MAY use URIs containing anchors so that a single page can contain definitions for multiple identifiers.
+* When defining identifiers, the Metadata Provider MAY use IRLs containing anchors so that a single page can contain definitions for multiple identifiers.
 E.g. http://example.com/xapi/verbs#defenestrated

+##### Activity Provider Requirements
+* Where a suitable identifier already exists, the Activity Provider SHOULD use the corresponding existing identifier.

+##### LRS Requirements
+* The LRS MAY act as a [Metadata Consumer](#def-metadata-consumer) and attempt to resolve identifier IRIs that are IRLs.

+##### Metadata Consumer Requirements
+* If a Metadata Consumer obtains metadata from an IRL, it SHOULD make a strong presumption that the metadata found at that IRL is authoritative in regards to the properties and languages included in that metadata.
-* Other sources of information MAY be used to fill in missing details, such as translations, or take the place of this metadata entirely if it was not provided or cannot be loaded.
-This MAY include metadata in other formats stored at the IRL of an identifier, particularly if that identifier was not coined for use with this specification.
+* The Metadata Consumer MAY use other sources of information to fill in missing details, such as translations, or take the place of the hosted metadata entirely if it was not provided, cannot be loaded or the Metadata Consumer does not trust it.
+Other sources of information MAY include metadata in other formats stored at the IRL of an identifier, particularly if that identifier was not coined for use with this specification.

 <a name="rtcom"/>